-Review: The TicWatch E3 is a great Wear OS watch with a looming question
+Mobvoi TicWatch E3 review: A great Wear OS watch that will get even better, at some point

 - You want a Wear OS smartwatch that has great performance.

-- You want a smartwatch that might get updated to the new wearable platform.
+- You want a smartwatch that will get updated to the new wearable platform.

 You shouldn't buy this if...